TheCoderHoc/marathon-app/README.md

 - Play completion sound when a task is completed

 ## BUGS
-- Dropdown option shows up when a task group is in edit mode
-- Task group input does not focus and select text when created for the first time
+- Task input loses focus when first character is entered